 It was a cold and wet wintery day when we visited Emita on the western side of Flinders Island.
 Our main purpose for the visit was to take a walk along the coast to the impressive Castle Rock.
 We set-off along the beach but then the heavens opened forcing us into a quick retreat.
 The second purpose of the trip was a story for Think Tasmania.
-I had chosen not to dress like an ABC rural reporter but more like a refined gentleman that you would expect to see in the society segment of Tasmanian Life.

 In Search of Organic Tasmanian Garlic